christopher-tiangco/ruby-cheat-sheet/README.md

 # ruby-cheat-sheet

 My personal cheat sheet for Ruby language.

-Each files are named based on the concepts I learned and are demonstrated by running it individually on a Ruby interpreter
+Each files are named based on the concepts I learned and are demonstrated by running it individually on a Ruby interpreter.